Climate and Average Weather Year Round in Davis California, United States

 The average daily incident shortwave solar energy experiences extreme seasonal variation over the course of the year.

 The brighter period of the year lasts for 3.5 months, from May 7 to August 24, with an average daily incident shortwave energy per square meter above 7.2 kWh.
-The brightest day of the year is June 26, with an average of 8.5 kWh.
+The brightest month of the year in Davis is June, with an average of 8.3 kWh.

 The darker period of the year lasts for 3.5 months, from November 3 to February 19, with an average daily incident shortwave energy per square meter below 3.4 kWh.
-The darkest day of the year is December 26, with an average of 2.1 kWh.
+The darkest month of the year in Davis is December, with an average of 2.1 kWh.

 The topography within 2 miles of Davis is essentially flat, with a maximum elevation change of 30 feet and an average elevation above sea level of 46 feet.
 Within 10 miles is essentially flat (125 feet).
 Within 50 miles contains only modest variations in elevation (4,314 feet).